-Arrive early with a ticket to guarantee admission: Pass and ticket holders must arrive at least 10 minutes prior to show time to guarantee admission.
-Pass and ticket holders arriving less than 10 minutes prior to show time cannot be guaranteed a seat, even with a ticket or a pass.
-No refunds or exchanges will be given to ticket or pass holders arriving late.
+- Pass and ticket holders who arrive less than 10 minutes prior to show time cannot be guaranteed a seat, even with a ticket or a pass.
+No refunds or exchanges will be given to ticket or pass holders who arrive late.

-How to (try to) get in to a sold out movie.
-Tickets to a sold out film screening may become available 10 minutes before the movie show time.
-You can wait in the standby line outside the venue (at least 30 minutes in advance is recommended, and earlier if the movie is popular).
+- To get a ticket to a sold out movie, wait in the stand-by line outside the venue—at least 30 minutes in advance of show time is recommended and earlier if the movie is popular.
 Note that standby tickets are full-price and cash-only.